Kangji/Kangji.github.io/_posts/dev/test/2024-02-01-00068-acceptance_test.md

 ---

-# Acceptance Test

-- Final end-user testing in real-life scenario
+Final end-user testing in real-life scenario

 ## Types of Acceptance Test